 Joomla, for example, follows this philosophy beautifully.
 Its modular structure makes it easy to add just what you need—and just as easy to leave out what you don’t.
 That’s a big reason we love it so much: it scales with you, without unnecessary clutter.

-Ever wondered how to handle those generic but crucial email addresses like This email address is being protected from spambots.
-You need JavaScript enabled to view it. or This email address is being protected from spambots.
-You need JavaScript enabled to view it.?
+Ever wondered how to handle those generic but crucial email addresses like or ?
 You're not alone.
 Setting up these "functional" email accounts in Google Workspace can be confusing, but getting it right is key to a smooth workflow and happy team.

-At intergen, we believe in a simple philosophy: every team member who needs to interact with email gets their own named account, like This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+At intergen, we believe in a simple philosophy: every team member who needs to interact with email gets their own named account, like .
 This ensures individual accountability and a professional appearance.
 For those functional addresses, the best choice boils down to a simple question: Is one person or a team responsible for the emails coming in?

 Let's break down your options in the simplest terms possible.